Autumn colour trail at Ashridge

 Cross the track which dissects the valley from left to right, following the line of the valley itself.
 Continue to follow the valley as it winds upwards until you reach a tarmac road.

 Golden Valley was constructed by 'Capability' Brown in the 18th century when there was a fashion for naturalistic landscape design which favoured vistas and open parkland.
 The valley was reshaped by removing trees from the bottom and the sides and thinning sections higher up the slopes to allow glimpses of Ashridge House through the trees.

-Cross the road by the Ashridge Estate boundary trail sign and follow the worn track ahead which goes slightly up hill.
-There is a bridleway sign hidden in the grass at the top right-hand side of this little path.
+Cross the road and follow the worn track ahead which goes slightly uphill.
 You now have an open field in front of you with a golf green below and to the right.
 Turn left and skirt the edge of the field.

-When you reach the top corner of the field you will find yourself at the edge of the great lawn, which is covered in golf flags.
+When you reach the top corner of the field you will find yourself at the edge of the great lawn - look out for goal posts.
 Stop a moment and immerse yourself in the view of the house.
 You will notice a track coming from the left and crossing in front of you like a T-junction.
-Turn right, skirting the edge of the great lawn and heading for a small stand of trees.
+Turn right onto this track, skirting the edge of the great lawn and heading for a small stand of trees.
 Keeping these trees to your right and moving away from the house, continue to follow the path through an open area then bear left into a group of impressive ancient sweet chestnuts.
 Pass through the trees to the iron railings round the golf course.
-Keeping this railing to your left, follow the path until you reach a sign directing you towards the National Trust Visitor Centre and Bridgewater Monument.
-Follow this sign.
+Keeping this railing to your right, follow the path until you reach a sign directing you towards the National Trust Visitor Centre and Bridgewater Monument.
+Follow this path as directed.

 Colorful sentinels en route